Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

 ## Behind the scene tricks
-In case you want to perform a test run in the system without filling out the forms, open `<baseurl>/dev` before, in most of the templates a second submission button will be shown now enabling to skip the filling out of the forms.
+In case you want to perform a test run in the system without filling the forms, open `<baseurl>/dev` before, in most of the templates a second submission button will be shown which now enables you to skip the filling of the forms.

 To see some basic statistics of your currently running test you can open `<baseurl>/stats` and login with the specified password and username in the `config.json`.

 If you want to redo the test or had some other troubles, a simple `<baseurl>/rc` will reset the cookies that prevent you from doing the test again.

+These magic routes should be removed/disabled for a production environment.

 # Production deployment
 Use the docker-compose approach to get the services started.

-Default settings are performing python autoload, if e.g. the `main.py` is changed.
+Default settings are performing python autoload, thus the service will reload in case the `main.py` is changed.
 For a production setup this should be changed (check `app/uwsgi.ini` and comment `py-autoreload = 2` line).
 In addition for a real production system HTTPS is recommended, here [caddyserver](https://caddyserver.com/) could be used with e.g. a configuration `Caddyfile` in the following way:
 ```